-Understand the legal position on data protection and how to manage employees' data responsibly
+Understand the legal position on data protection in the UK and how to manage employees' data responsibly

 Episode 51: What can your people data tell you about your organisation?
 This podcast discusses how human capital analytics has evolved and how it can drive value in your business.